philglew/ldap-powerapps/README.md

 6) Click 'Review + Create' and then 'Create'
 7) You will be presented with a blank runbook.
 For now, you can leave this as-is.

+8) You now need to associate your Server VM with the Automation Account so that Runbooks which are executed are taken on the Server VM itself; this is known as a Hybrid Worker model.
+9) Click 'Hybrid worker groups' under the Process Automation blade.
+10) Click '+ Create hybrid worker group'
+11) Give the group a name (e.g. LDAPHybridGroup)
+12) You can choose either Default or Custom, relating to 'Use Hybrid Worker Credentials'.
+If you choose 'Custom', you must provide the credentials which your Runbooks will run under on the Server VM.
+13) On the 'Hybrid Workers' tab, click '+ Add Machine' and select your Server VM.
+Click Review + Create, and then Create.
+14) The Hybrid Worker extensions needed to run tasks on the Server VM are now automatically deployed.

 Here are some Runbooks I have written for the most common actions we will want our Power App to be able to 'execute':

 1) [List all LDS Users](listldsusers.ps1)  - this Runbook lists all LDS users (Username, Email, Company and Group Memberships) and snapshots them into a Dataverse table, for fast and easy visualisation in-app and via dashboard.